cds-astro/tutorials/README.md

 :rotating_light: Known issues :rotating_light:

 - for tutorial #2: we use the method contains_skycoord that will exist in MOCpy 11.1.
 Right now, it is only available with the developpement version of MOCpy than can be downloaded and installed from [its repository](https://github.com/cds-astro/mocpy "https://github.com/cds-astro/mocpy")
+- with python 3.11: installation of MOCpy returns "module frozen" error
+- ipyaladin does not show in mybinder

 Additionnaly, to be able to see the [`ipyaladin`](https://github.com/cds-astro/ipyaladin "https://github.com/cds-astro/ipyaladin") widget you will need to enable the extensions by running the two lines in the file [`postBuild`](https://github.com/cds-astro/postBuild "https://github.com/cds-astro/postBuild").
 This widget is currently supported in Jupyter Notebooks but not in JupyterLab.